-• Staffing the juvenile subcommittee of the Collaborative Justice Courts Advisory Committee (CJCAC), which is continuing much of the juvenile mental health work of the Mental Health Issues Implementation Task Force (MHIITF), which sunsets on December 30, 2016, and focused on implementing the 137 recommendations made by the Task Force for Criminal Justice Collaboration on Mental Health Issues in its final report.
+Staffed the juvenile subcommittee of the Collaborative Justice Courts Advisory Committee (CJCAC).
+The CJCAC is continuing much of the juvenile mental health work of the Mental Health Issues Implementation Task Force (MHIITF), which sunset on December 30, 2016.
+The MHIITF focused on implementing the 137 recommendations the Task Force for Criminal Justice Collaboration on Mental Health Issues made in its final report.